encoredev/encore/docs/develop/databases.md

 `).Scan(&item.ID, &item.Title, &item.Done)
 ```

+If `sqldb.QueryRow` does not find a matching row, it reports an error that can be checked against
+by importing the standard library `errors` package and calling `errors.Is(err, sqldb.ErrNoRows)`.

 ## Connecting to databases

 It's often useful to be able to connect to the database from outside the backend application.